MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

    --bwlimit, -b           Bandwidth limit in KBPS.
    --ssh-port, -P          Custom ssh port.
    --exclude, -E           Exclude pattern.
-Follow rsync "Exclude Pattern Rules"
+Follow rsync "Exclude Pattern Rules" --start-from, -s        The new backup is based on another backup, specified by its ID.

 Flowchart of the differences between Differential and Incremental backup::